 In addition, Kok Keng has consistently been featured in The International Who's Who of Internet, e-Commerce & Data Protection Lawyers, Sports & Entertainment Lawyers, and Information Technology Lawyers, and Who’s Who Legal: Information Technology and Sports & Entertainment, placing him amongst the world's pre-eminent lawyers in these respective fields.
 Nominees are selected based upon comprehensive, independent survey work with both general counsel and private practice lawyers worldwide.
 Kok Keng is also currently a member of the Singapore Copyright Tribunal, having been appointed to a 3rd three-year term by the Minister for Law, and serves as an Arbitrator with the Court of Arbitration for Sport and an IP Arbitrator with the Singapore International Arbitration Centre.

 Kok Keng undertakes a broad range of contentious, advisory and transactional Intellectual Property work.
-Some of his more recent IP cases include acting for a developer of a popular mobile game in defending against a suit brought by a rival game developer claiming copyright ownership in game concepts, a solar energy provider in a patent infringement suit, a franchisee of an American coffee company on its brand promotional activities with a multinational bank, a major tobacco company in its submissions to the Singapore health authorities on the effect of proposed plain packaging laws on the rights of trade mark proprietors, an international sports federation in taking enforcement action against ambush marketing activities in relation to the world’s most-watched international sports event, and a pay-TV operator on piracy issues arising from the use of illegal android boxes.
+Some of his more recent IP cases include succeeding before the Court of Appeal on a landmark cae involving the jurisdiction of the High Court to revoke patents, acting for a developer of a popular mobile game in defending against a suit brought by a rival game developer claiming copyright ownership in game concepts, representing a solar energy provider in a patent infringement suit, advising a franchisee of an American coffee company on its brand promotional activities with a multinational bank, advising a major tobacco company in its submissions to the Singapore health authorities on the effect of proposed plain packaging laws on the rights of trade mark proprietors, assisting an international sports federation in taking enforcement action against ambush marketing activities in relation to the world’s most-watched international sports event, and advising a pay-TV operator on piracy issues arising from the use of illegal android boxes.

 Kok Keng’s intellectual property and technology clients include technology companies, television broadcasters, cable operators, copyright licensing organisations, copyright licensees, major software and hardware manufacturers, computer gaming companies, internet service providers, sports organizations, terrestrial and online gaming operators, movie production houses, inventors, authors, publishers and tertiary educational institutions.